camunda/camunda-docs-manual/content/reference/bpmn20/tasks/receive-task.md

 ---

 A Receive Task is a simple task that waits for the arrival of a certain message.
 When the process execution arrives at a Receive Task, the process state is committed to the persistence storage.
-This means that the process will stay in this wait state until a specific message is received by the engine, which triggers the continuation of the process beyond the Receive Task.
+This means that the process will stay in this wait state until a specific message is received by the engine, which triggers continuation of the process beyond the Receive Task.

 {{< bpmn-symbol type="receive-task" >}}